pazams/go-for-javascript-developers/README.md

 ```

 ## (S) Closures
 Both languages have closures.
-Both require caution when [creating clousres inside loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Creating_closures_in_loops_A_common_mistake).
+Both require caution when [creating closures inside loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures#Creating_closures_in_loops_A_common_mistake).
 Here are examples in both languages that demonstrate a similar technique to bypass the closure/loop trap:

 **JS (with bug)**
 ```Javascript